yeshua453/website/docs/controls/cupertinonavigationbar.md

 ### `selected_index`

-The index into `destinations` for the current selected `NavigationDestination` or `None` if no destination is selected.
+The index into `destinations` for the current selected `NavigationBarDestination` or `None` if no destination is selected.

 ## Events